Quantitative Easing (QE) And The 2008 Financial Meltdown

-After the crash investors, bankers and governments got pretty nervous to say the least.
+After the crash investors, bankers and governments got pretty nervous, to say the least.
 The Dow Jones Industrial Average (DJIA) lost 33.8% of its value in 2008.
-This set in motion a viscous downward spiral for the economy:
+This set in motion a vicious downward spiral for the economy:

-And so the cycle continued, resulting in a very prolonged and significant global recession.
+And so the cycle continued, resulting in a global recession.

 So what did the governments and central banks of the world do to fix the situation?
 We’ll look at three key steps they took here…

-Many big banks, which collectively securitised trillions of dollars in worthless loans, were close to going bankrupt.
-Governments therefore chose to bailout the banks with the taxpayers’s money, knowing that if the banks closed, so too would the bank accounts of their many millions of customers.
+Many big banks, which together securitised trillions of dollars in worthless loans, were close to going bankrupt.
+Governments, therefore, chose to bail out the banks with the taxpayers’ money.

-Governments were quite successful in this regard.
-In the UK, the Royal Bank of Scotland was fed so much government rescue juice that by October 2008 58% of the bank was owned by the British taxpayer.
+Governments were quite successful here.
+In the UK, the Royal Bank of Scotland was fed so much government ‘rescue juice’ that, by October 2008, 58% of the bank was owned by the British taxpayer.

 Although government bailouts gave the banks some breathing room, there was still widespread panic over the situation.
 By this I mean two things: